 Enter the Monarch Platform: a compact machine with two outstretched armlike instruments that can be used to help detect lung cancer.
 And through his alignment with Johnson & Johnson, Dr. Moll hopes that, with further development, the day will come soon when his dream scenario—that the robot can not only diagnose cancer, but also remove the tumor in one fell swoop—becomes a reality.

 It would be an achievement that dovetails with Johnson & Johnson’s own vision of creating a “World Without Disease” through treatments and products that have the potential to catch illnesses like lung cancer in early, curable stages; intercept them in patients who already have them; and, ideally, prevent them from happening in the first place.

 Despite his passion for robots, Dr. Moll insists that he’s not gunning for machines to replace surgeons.
-On the contrary, the father of three daughters is a people-first idealist who loves listening to '60s rock—especially his “fellow Seattle hometown hero” Jimi Hendrix—skiing, and reading detective and history novels.
+On the contrary, the father of three daughters and a son is a people-first idealist who loves listening to '60s rock—especially his “fellow Seattle hometown hero” Jimi Hendrix—skiing, and reading detective and history novels.

 One recent book that has really resonated with him is a memoir, though: the best-selling Hillbilly Elegy, which has been praised for its take on the social and economic challenges of the American working class.
 (The author, J.D.
 Vance, actually once worked for Dr. Moll.)

 Perhaps that’s no surprise, given Dr. Moll's desire to level the medical playing field for all patients, everywhere.

 “Today,” he explains, “surgical outcomes are based on whoever is doing the surgery, whether it’s a great surgeon or just an OK one.
 Robots have the potential to make optimal outcomes available to everyone.”